pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 [synchronization]
 mininum-agreeing-peers = <minsources>
 ```
 Note that although the effect of this option is the same as chrony's `minsources`, the default in ntpd-rs is 3, rather than the default 1 source required by chrony.
-Although 3 is recommended for security, it may not be appropriate for all configurations, particularly configurations with few remote sources configured.
+Although 3 is recommended for security, it may not be appropriate for all configurations, particularly configurations where few remote sources are configured.

-Through the `maxchange` directive, chrony allows limiting of the maximum change in time made.
-Although not entirely the same in functionality, ntpd-rs allows similar restrictions to be enforced through a number of panic thresholds.
+Chrony can limit the maximum time change with the `maxchange` directive. ntpd-rs allows similar restrictions to be enforced through a number of panic thresholds.
 Steps at startup are controlled through the `startup-panic-threshold`, whilst steps during normal operation are controlled with `single-step-panic-threshold` and `accumulated-step-panic-threshold`.
-In contrast with chrony, these do not allow ignoring of the first few occurrences, and more importantly, have finite default values:
+In contrast to chrony, these do not allow ignoring of the first few occurrences, and more importantly, have finite default values:
 ```
 [synchronization]
 single-step-panic-threshold = 1000